firat-sivrikaya/StackOverflowViewer/README.md

-# StackOverflowViewer
-Stack Overflow Viewer Application
+# Stack Overflow Viewer Application

 Stack Overflow Viewer Application (SOVA) is a single-page application that allows users browse posts in Stack Overflow, display various stats and mark the posts that they want to save for later.
 The application is based on ASP.NET and runs its own API instead of directly accessing StackExchange API.
 To avoid excessive storage usage, the database includes a small portion of the posts (~100.000).